jjmonsalveg/chatgpt-langchain-learning/README.md

 ### Embeddings Models

+An embedding is a list of numbers between -1 and 1 that score how much a piece of text is talking about some particular quality.
+An embedding is used to understand the goal of the users search (semantic search)

-SentenceTransformer: all-mpnet-base-v2 768dimensions
+- SentenceTransformer: all-mpnet-base-v2 768dimensions
-OpenAI Embeddings: 1536 dimensions
+- OpenAI Embeddings: 1536 dimensions

 ## Links